Mexican Street Corn Salad

 Instructions

-- Preheat grill to medium heat and lightly oil grill grates by oiling paper towel and holding the paper towel with a tongs and rubbing over the grates.
+- Preheat grill to medium heat and lightly oil grill grates.

 - Brush olive oil on corn.
 Place on oiled grill grates.

-- Cook on grill, turning occasionally until corn is tender and char marks are visible.
+- Cook corn, turning occasionally until tender and char marks are visible.

-- Remove from grill and allow to cool until you can easily handle the corn on the cob.
+- Remove cooked corn from grill and allow to cool until you can easily handle the corn on the cob.

 - Cut corn kernels from cob and add to a large bowl.

-- Add cut jalapeno, and red onion and to bowl, stir to combine.
+- Add diced jalapeño and diced red onion to bowl, stir to combine.

 - Cut avocado and gently stir into salad.

-- In a small bowl, whisk together all dressing ingredients.
+- In a small bowl, whisk together mayonnaise, lime juice, garlic, cumin, salt and ground black pepper.

-- Then pour dressing over salad and stir until well combined.
+- Pour dressing over salad and stir until well combined.

 - Season with more salt and pepper if necessary.